Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Pro LTE Module Replacement.md

 This document outlines the process for replacing the LTE module in an Etrel Inch Pro.

 > [!IMPORTANT]
-> The prerequisite steps need to be completed first
+> The prerequisite steps for firmware need to be completed first

 |  Prerequisite Steps |  Details
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------